anthony-ng/NEVERNOTE/README.md

 ##Releases

-###Release 0 : RESTful CRUD
+###Release 0 : RESTful Routing

+Your task is to implement the seven [RESTful routes](http://guides.rubyonrails.org/routing.html).
 Modify the skeleton code to achieve the following functionality:

 1. A user Create a new note.
 2. A user can Read all the notes created.